junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### DTS-HD MA is equivalent to THD
 TRUE, MOSTLY.
 They're both lossless codecs.
 But THD is dolby, and THD has dialnorm.
 So playing both codecs, THD may have a different volume due to dialnorm so may be perceived to be different/quieter.
 And louder is generally perceived to be better, so some may favor DTS-HD MA.

-### I don't like AC3 as a codec since it's quiet
+### TrueHD 7.1 always has dedicated 5.1 & 2.0 streams
 FALSE.
+While the above is possible, it is not done in practice due to increased bitrate (see "DTS-HD MA is superior to THD").
+Downmix presentations are encoded as metadata.

+### Listening to 7.1 on a 5.1 system will lose audio
+FALSE.
+AVRs will try to downmix so that you don't lose audio, assuming it is configured correctly.

+### AC3 is always quiet
+FALSE.
 You can encode AC3 as loud as you like.
 But Dolby will do loudness management on it, and Film/TV material, which is quieter than music is usually encoded in AC3, which contributes to this myth that AC3 modifies the audio signal to be quieter.
+See "Referencing Volume to a Known Level - Dialogue Normalization" in [this post](https://forum.doom9.org/showthread.php?s=&threadid=56020)

 ### Cinema AC3 is the same as Home AC3
 MAYBE.
 Cinema AC3 uses 320kps compared to home with is typically 384/448kps for 5.1.
+(Myth needs checking)

 ### Cinema DTS is the same as Home DTS
 FALSE.
 Cinema [uses APT-X](https://en.wikipedia.org/wiki/DTS_(sound_system)#Theatrical_use) which again, runs at lower bitrate so that an entire movie could fit on 1 CD.